 Occasionally I see comments from other Hubbers posted as “guest user” in my hubs on niche sites because they didn’t log into the site.
 They will never be notified that I had replied to their comment.

 If the comment box looks like this example image below, then you need to click the login option.
 Don’t just enter your name.
 That’s only for an outsider to post as a guest.

 View Forums Chronologically

-The Forums can be viewed in chronological order or in a threaded order.
+You can view forums in chronological order or a threaded order.
 Occasionally I notice that someone missed something in a discussion because they were in threaded view, which doesn’t show the last post at the bottom.
 It also does not show the posts in order of posting.

 I always view the forums chronologically so that I can follow the entire forum thread rather than just threaded replies to individual posts.

 I recommend that you don’t use threaded view, but this is entirely your choice.
 At least give it a try in chronological order.
 You can change the setting at the top right of any forum where you see these two buttons: